thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 HTTP is request–response protocol between two programs called a client and a server.
 Typically, a **web browser** acts as the client and an application hosting a web site, known as a **web server**, acts as the server.

 ![](http://i.imgur.com/VbuGgIn.png)

+## Why is HTTP useful?

+It allows the client to only focus on presentation and the server to only focus on managing data.

 ## What's an HTTP Request?